The best lenses for the Nikon Z6 II in 2025: a truly versatile camera deserves lenses that follow suit

 However, this is a terrific lens that delivers speedy autofocus and impressive 5.5-stop VR, not to mention exceptional image quality.
 Overall performance is top-notch, while handling benefits from custom function buttons and a de-clicked control ring, plus a multi-function display.

-There is a cheaper Nikkor Z MC 50mm macro lens which we recommend for the more modest Nikon Z5, but if you can afford the extra – and we think the Nikon Z6 II is worth it – the Nikkor Z MC 105mm is the better choice.
+There is a cheaper Nikkor Z MC 50mm macro lens which I recommend for the more modest Nikon Z5, but if you can afford the extra – and I think the Nikon Z6 II is worth it – the Nikkor Z MC 105mm is the better choice, not least because it gives a much more generous working distance for macro shooting.

 Superb image quality for both close-ups and general shooting is aided by a speedy, accurate autofocus system, along with very good optical VR.
 It also has a multi-function display, a custom function button and an autofocus range limiter.
 An electronically coupled focus ring handles minute adjustments.